twitchscience/aws_utils/logger/README.md

 logger is a library for writing structured json logs to stderr.

-It is a wrapper around [logrus](https://github.com/Sirupsen/logrus) that automatically formats as JSON, provides some default context (env, pid, host, and caller), and can capture output written to the default logger (since external dependencies will not be using this logger).
-It also has the option to add a rollbar [hook](https://github.com/Sirupsen/logrus#hooks) to send all errors/panics/fatals to rollbar.
+It is a wrapper around [logrus](https://github.com/Sirupsen/logrus) that automatically formats as JSON and provides some default context (env, pid, host, and caller).
+It  can capture output written to the default logger (since external dependencies will not be using this logger), and can add a rollbar rollbar [hook](https://github.com/Sirupsen/logrus#hooks) to send all errors/panics/fatals to rollbar.

 ## Usage
 To use logger, just import this library, then call `logger.Init(<level>)`